1-Day Beppu Walking Tour of Kannawa Guide (2026)

 Modern technology now helps manage the massive geothermal pressure underground.
 Engineers work to keep the streets safe and the steam flowing.
 This balance of nature and science is fascinating to observe.
 You can see pipes and valves along the walking paths.

 The community takes great pride in their unique geothermal heritage.
 They host festivals and events to celebrate the hot springs.
 Visitors are always welcome to join these local celebrations.
 It is a wonderful way to learn about the local culture.
+Browse our Beppu Experiences page for more ways to immerse yourself.

 What to Eat During Your Beppu Walking Tour of Kannawa